 It has fewer cycles than some machines, but you do get a one-hour express setting as well as a sanitizing one that’s been certified by the NSF which means you can be confident it will actually kill germs.
 Although not loud enough to disrupt dinner conversation, the Whirlpool can be heard when it’s running.

-The KitchenAid KDFM404KPS is an upgraded version of the KitchenAid dishwasher which many people love for the wide spacing between the tines of the lower rack that easily accommodate plates of all sizes.
-It has a third rack on top that can hold small bowls and glassware in addition to utensils, freeing up space below for larger items like mixing bowls.
+Many people love KitchenAid dishwashers for the wide spacing between the tines of the lower rack that easily accommodate plates of all sizes.
+This one also has a third rack on top that can hold small bowls and glassware in addition to utensils, freeing up space below for larger items like mixing bowls.
 Some of the tines on the top and middle racks can be either adjusted or folded down which also helps to make room for oversized things, including serving plates, pots and pans, and vases.

 This model features KitchenAid’s ProWash system that senses soil levels and adjusts the time and temperature of the wash cycle.
 In addition, it has lots of other helpful cycle including Sani-Rinse and Express Wash.
 When it’s running, it’s so quiet you’ll probably have to take a peek at the top controls if you don’t remember whether or not you turned it on.